Margalla railway station: History

-The station was established in 1979 and inaugurated on 21 November 1979 by Minister for Railways Muhammad Khan Junejo.
+The station was established and inaugurated on 21 November 1979 by Minister for Railways Major General Jamal Said Mian.
 A rail shuttle was started between Islamabad and Rawalpindi.
-The shuttle was suspended within a year due to financial loss and the station closed down.
+The shuttle was suspended within a year due to financial loss and the station was closed down.
 In 1988, freight train services were started from this railway station, but the service was suspended after a while.
 The station was shut for the next 29 years.

 As a result of an increase in the population and commercial activities of Islamabad, the station was renovated.
 It was also renamed to Islamabad railway station.
 Operations started from 21 April 2009 on trial basis.
 Railways Minister Ghulam Ahmad Bilour inaugurated it on 13 May 2009.
+Later, the railway station's name was once again reverted to Margalla railway station.

 On 15 May 2015, a new express train named Green Line Express was launched at the station, linking Islamabad to Karachi.

+At present, two trains depart from Margalla railway station which are Green Line Express and Islamabad Express.

 Connections

 The nearest Khayaban-e-Johar Metrobus Station, part of the Rawalpindi-Islamabad Metrobus, is 17 mins (1.4 km) walk away.